ramtinsoltani/ash-player/README.md

 # AshPlayer

-Ash Player is a social video player that allows watching videos in sync with friends.
+AshPlayer is a social video player that allows watching videos in sync with friends.
 The following core technologies are used:
   - App: Electron + Angular
   - Video player: `libvlc` (through [WebChimera.js](https://github.com/RSATom/WebChimera.js/))
   - Authentication: Firebase Authentication